Emoia

-Emoia is a genus of skinks, lizards in the subfamily Eugongylinae.
+Emoia is a genus of lizards in the subfamily Eugongylinae of the family Scincidae (skinks).
 The genus Emoia belongs to a group of genera mainly from the southwestern Pacific-Australian region.

-These small skinks are commonly known as emoias or skinks.
+These small skinks are commonly known as emoias, emo skinks, and skinks.

 Species

 List of 78 valid Emoia species and their respective authors, geographical ranges, and common names from the Reptile Database: